• Skip to primary navigation

 Though the nightlife at El Poblado is one of the main attractions, that’s not the only thing this commune has to offer.

-In fact, if you’re wondering what to do in Medellin, El Poblado offers many options to suit a host of different styles of travelers.
+In fact, if you’re currently getting ideas on what to do in Medellin, El Poblado offers many options to suit a host of different styles of travelers.
 It’s not known as the best neighborhood in Medellin for nothing!

 To provide a little guidance, here are some of the top things to do in Medellin as well as some ideas on cultural activities to do in the city.